kej715/DtCyber/NOS2.8.7/README.md

 All such NOS 2.8.7, VM/CMS, and VAX/VMS systems defined in the [NJE topology](files/nje-topology.json) are accessible from the UMass Mailer when the `netmail` component is installed.

+During the 1980's and early 1990's, [BITNet](https://en.wikipedia.org/wiki/BITNET)
+interconnected hundreds of mainly academic institutions around the world.
+It was based upon NJE and served as the principal international network for exchanging email and files between users until the mid 1990's when it was obsoleted by the Internet.

+*DtCyber* running NOS 2.8.7 with `NJE` and the `UMass Mailer` recreates the BITNet experience.
+You may enroll your instance of NOS 2.8.7 in a reborn BITNet by requesting a unique node name for it (see [Network Job Entry](#nje), above) and then running the `reconfigure.js` tool to activate the node name
+(see [Customizing the NOS 2.8.7 Configuration](#reconfig), below).
+Note also that NJE node NCCMAX at the [Nostalgic Computing Center](https://www.nostalgiccomputing.org) serves as a hub for NOS 2.8.7 systems interconnected by NJE, and it is also connected to [HNET](http://moshix.dynu.net), so enrolling your system in the NJE-based *DtCyber* network can also provide it with access to HNET.

 ## <a id="shutdown"></a>Shutdown and Restart
 When the installation completes, NOS 2.8.7 will be running, and the command window will